brbarker/PythonCode/Deck of Cards/README.md

   Starting Order: All suits grouped together in this order --> (Hearts, Clubs, Diamonds, Spades).
 Hearts and Clubs are ordered (Ace through King).
 Diamonds and Spades are ordered (King through Ace).

+  Top Deck: Hearts and Clubs

+  Bottom Deck: Diamonds and Spades